fragglet/wadptr/test/README.md

   stacked.
 * `mixed.wad` contains both a Doom format level and a Hexen format level, to check that we correctly handle mixed-format WADs.
+* `bad_sdi.wad` is a copy of `packable.wad` containing a bad sidedef reference on one of its linedefs, to confirm that such WADs can still be processed successfully (albeit with an error message).